I’m so happy to have you join us!

 And let’s talk about those reviews for a sec.
 First, nevernevernever give a spoiler!
 Second, they’re not book reports and I don’t want you to think of them as homework.
 It’s just whatever you would say to a friend if you were talking about the book.
 It only needs to be a paragraph or so.
 Pop on to Amazon for a bit and read some reviews at random.
 See which ones resonate with you.
 They’re probably not the long ones that dissect every character and scene.
 They’re more likely to be the ones that are more informal and say things like, “This book was so much fun to read!
 The characters made me laugh, but they also made me cry.”
 Or, “If you like [insert other author’s name], you’re definitely going to like Becky Clark because…” Or, “If I could only have three books with me on a desert island, I’d want a bible, a dictionary, and Becky’s book.”
 Okay, maybe not that last one, but you get the idea.

 We’re not curing cancer here, just helping people find books they might like.
 Oh, and you can write one review and cross-post it everywhere if you want.
 Or you can write different reviews for different platforms, completely up to you.

 That was a lot of info, so feel free to digest it at your leisure.

 If you still want to join, you need to email me through my contact form, confirm you want to join my Review Crew and tell me:

 - Tell me your full name and preferred email address

 - Do you have an e-reader, and if so, what kind?

-- Give me your postal mailing address so I can send thank you notes and little gifts.
+- Give me your postal mailing address so I can send thank you notes.

 As soon as you tell me those three things, I’ll email to tell you I’ve put you on the Review Crew list.